Lewin's Change Model Real-Life Example For Unfreeze Change Refreeze

 Organizational change means business transformation in which a company changes its business tools, such as policy, strategy, operation, structure, and culture.
 The critical reasons for organizational change are technology, globalization, new market condition, poor performance, and customer demand.

 The management changes enable the company to cope with the digital era.
-Therefore, many organization has accepted technological changes to adjust to the digital age.
+Therefore, many organizations have accepted technological changes to adjust to the digital age.
 It assists the company in changing old systems with new tools to achieve the business goal.

 Organizational Change Examples